 Our Open Door Cafe is run by volunteers and is open Monday to Friday, from 10am to 1pm, serving a range of hot drinks, toast and teacakes.

-The light and airy space in our Sanctuary provides a safe, distanced space to catch up with friends and make new ones.
+There is ample space in our foyer and Sanctuary to catch up with friends and make new ones.

 Church Secretary: Sue Moss – Email: firstname.lastname@example.org

 Children & Youth Pastor: Abbie Meacham – Email: email@example.com